 There is a lot of marine life to explore on the Grand Turk, interact with sea animals like parrot fish, which are very common on the Grand Turk, stingrays, butterfly fish, snappers, trumpet fish and many more.
 The boat rides are good for exploring the coral reefs and the cays nearby, book a boat excursion with your cruise line or a local tourism company to enjoy this fun adventure.

 21. Humpback Whales

 If you happen to visit this beautiful island during the winter months of January to April, you can go on a humpback whale excursion.
 Where you will witness and if lucky get to snorkel with these majestic creatures as they migrate from the cold Atlantic Ocean waters to the warmer Caribbean waters for mating and childbearing.

 There are at least eight popular beaches on Grand Turk.
-So, if excursions don’t necessarily rock your boat, then definitely grab lots of sunscreen, shades and a hat and head over to one of the beautiful post-card-like picturesque clear blue water, white sandy beaches.
+So if excursions don’t necessarily rock your boat then definitely grab lots of sunscreen, shades and a hat or visor before heading over to one of the beautiful post-card-like picturesque clear blue water, white sandy beaches.

 To start with, if you have kids and just want to stay near the ship, you can visit the Cruise Center beach right in front of the cruise center or adjacent to the pier.
 There are plenty of lounge chairs on this beach, and it has beautiful clear sparkling waters to enjoy your day in.

 If you are looking for something more private, then head on over to Governor’s beach which is about a mile north of the cruise center.
 This is the most beautiful beach on Grand Turk Island.
 It has a pristinely white sandy beach kissed by clear blue ocean waters.
 Go paddleboarding on its beautiful waters, or take a splash and soak in some needed sun.